Physics (PHYS)

 Ohio Transfer 36: Yes

-Gen Ed: - Natural Science w/LAB
+Gen Ed: Natural Science with Lab

-PHYS:133 Music, Sound & Physics (4 Credits)
+PHYS 133 Music, Sound & Physics (4 Units)

 Qualitative introduction to the physics of sound, its properties, perception and reproduction, including acoustical principles of musical instruments.
 Laboratory and observational activities included.
 (Formerly 3650:133)